 Have you ever experienced burnout?
 How did you deal with it?

-If you plan to continue developing Tube Archivist, where do you see the project heading next?
+Where do you see the project heading next?